-Google ‘heat-related illness’ and you’re likely to see the same illness spectrum cited on each website: heat stroke, heat exhaustion, heat syncope, heat cramp and heat rash (listed in order of seriousness).
-Interactions with heat-exposed workers over the past 9 years have identified a disconnect between this spectrum and the self-reported symptoms of workers, a view supported by heat stress survey data.
+Google ‘heat-related illness’ and you’re likely to see an identical spectrum of illness cited on each website: heat stroke, heat exhaustion, heat syncope, heat cramp and heat rash (listed in order of seriousness).
+Interactions with heat-exposed workers over the past 10 years have identified a disconnect between this spectrum and the self-reported symptoms as a result of prolonged occupational heat exposure, a view supported by heat stress survey data.

 Brearley M (2016).
 Preliminary evidence of a heat hangover, a new heat illness classification for occupational settings?
 Proceedings of Science of Sport, Exercise and Physical Activity in the Tropics, Townsville.